Restaurants in Old Town

 Tip: Their training arm runs Saturday public cuppings at 11:00; sign up online for a week or two ahead.

-Edinburgh Larder cafe on Blackfriars Street in the Old Town of Edinburgh, opened 2009, a Scottish-provenance all-day cafe serving breakfast, lunch and brunch plates.
+Edinburgh Larder cafe on Blackfriars Street in the Old Town of Edinburgh, opened 2009, a Scottish-provenance all-day cafe serving breakfast.

 Signature drink: Filter coffee and a Stornoway black pudding roll